 Ah, X, the quintessential heavy metal band of Japan.
 It felt so rebellious to listen to them; they were the fastest, heaviest, and craziest music I'd ever heard at the time.
 At one point, I owned all of their releases, but they just became less interesting after awhile.
 Maybe it's because their albums almost never worked as albums.
 X really had two types of songs: symphonic metal and piano ballads.
-Other than the occasional contribution from hide, everything else they tried ended up seeming like album filler.
-But I don't want to disparage them too much; they wrote some absolutely killer material, paved the way for bands like LUNA SEA and L'Arc~en~Ciel, and have proven themselves as legendary beyond a shadow of a doubt.
+At these, they excelled like no other.
+Nearly everything else they tried, other than some of hide's songs, ended up seeming like album filler.
+But I don't want to disparage them too much; they made a great deal of unforgettable music, and paved the way for bands like LUNA SEA and L'Arc~en~Ciel.

 2. SADISTIC DESIRE